Shazambom/slowtoris/README.md

 This is a version of slowloris implemented in python.
 It attempts to route all traffic through the Tor proxy on port 9150.

+Slowloris works by sending malformed http headers on a lot of different connections.
+It makes the webserver think that each connection is on a bad connection so the webserver will wait for the client.
+The clients then continue to send keep-alive packets until they are timed out by the webserver.
+Once a connection times out a new connection is made to take its place.
+This ensures that all connections allowed on the server are tied up with minimal bandwidth.
+Slowloris also only affects the targeted server since it doesn't require large amounts of data to be sent over a network.

 Correct args format: python3 slowtoris.py IPv4(str) port(int) num_sockets(int) isHTTPS(Y/N)

 **This is for research purposes only.
 Don't do anything stupid with this, only DoS servers you own or use for pen-testing.**